When you realise the truth of these 17 Buddhist wisdoms you will believe in the life lessons of the Buddha and they will change your life.

 I’m a writer and meditation teacher, 32, healthy, look alright, have a loving family… that’s me.
 But here’s the deal.
 That me, that self, is going to change.
 32 turns to 33.
 Maybe I lose my job.
 Maybe I get a better job.
 Maybe something happens to my family.
 I. change.

-And besides, you also have to ask, where does this idea of your “self” come from? (click that link for a truly elucidating read).
+And besides, you also have to ask, where does the idea of “self” come from? (click that link for a truly elucidating read).

 I actually changed a lot recently.